 - Always write the date and content on the food package.
 It is good to know if the homemade chicken stock has been in the freezer for two months or two years.
 Go through the freezer contents maybe twice a year and if in doubt, throw it out.
 Nothing keeps forever!

 - Always defrost slowly overnight in the fridge rather than speeding up the process in hot water or worse, the microwave.
 This is especially true for smoked salmon or any fish.

-- Vegetable soups, chicken soups, creamed soups all freeze and defrost beautifully, and it's easy to reheat and enjoy them.
-Soups with cheese or milk in them are a bit trickier as the milk can curdle when heated.
+- Vegetable soups, chicken soups, creamed soups all freeze and defrost beautifully, and it’s easy to reheat and enjoy them.
+Soups with cheese or milk in them are a bit trickier as the milk can curdle when heated – stirring vigorously helps.

-- Dishes with sauces, for exampled stews and baked pasta freeze better than dishes without sauces like filet of beef or roast chicken which are more likely to suffer in the process.
+- Dishes with sauces, for example stews and baked pasta, freeze better than dishes without sauces like filet of beef or roast chicken which are more likely to suffer in the process.

-- The best when cooking a pasta dish ahead is to make a big batch of sauce, freeze it in portions and then cook the pasta fresh.
-Just mix the defrosted sauce into it, and you'll be enjoying dinner within 15 minutes!
+- When cooking a pasta dish ahead, the best is to make a big batch of sauce, freeze it in portions and then cook the pasta fresh.
+Just mix the defrosted sauce into it, and you’ll be enjoying dinner within 15 minutes!

 - Fully cooked vegetable gratins freeze quite well, but steamed vegetables need to be flash frozen which is difficult to do with the standard household equipment.

-- Baked cakes and cookies usually freeze well, but without glazes or icings.
-You can add the icing once the cake is defrosted again.
+- Baked cakes and cookies usually freeze well, but they should be without glazes or icings.
+You can add the icing once the cake is defrosted.

 Fun bonus tip:

 Instead of boring water ice cubes, freeze strong coffee, lemon or lime juice depending on what drinks you are planning on serving.